 And How to Recognise It in the Man You Love

-Article by Simon Verhage – founder of The Men’s Mind cave
+Article by Simon Verhage – founder of The Men’s Mind Cave

 We talk more openly about mental health today, and that’s a good thing.

 Women tend to talk more openly about their feelings than men.
 Perhaps this is a society that has made men hold their feelings within them, rather than talking about them.
-In 2024, suicide rates were at their highest in the country this century, often middle-aged men aged between 45 to 54.
+In 2024, suicide rates were at their highest in the country this century, often middle-aged men aged between 45 and 54.

 But too often, the men in our lives quietly slip through the cracks.
 Many men grow up learning that strength means silence, that emotions should be swallowed.